gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 ### feature

-The `feature` block is used to configure feature flags in HCL.
+The `feature` block is used to configure feature flags in HCL for a particular Terragrunt Unit.
-Feature flag have default value and can be set through CLI or environment variable..
+Feature flags can have default values and they can be set through a CLI flag (`--feature`) or an environment variable (`TG_FLAG`).

 ```hcl